5 Things to Know About Diabetes Clinical Trials

 In this article, we’ll cover everything you need to know about diabetes, current treatments for diabetes, and how to find clinical research studies.
 Plus, we’ll cover exactly what it means to join a clinical trial and how to begin your enrollment into a medical research program.

-Diabetes is a disease associated with the body’s ability to utilize glucose (sugar) within the bloodstream.
+Diabetes is a disease associated with the body’s ability to utilize glucose (from sugar and other carbohydrates) within the bloodstream.
 People with diabetes have an inability to control glucose levels within the bloodstream.
 When glucose levels remain too high for long periods of time, damage to the kidneys, eyes, and other vital organs can occur.
 Untreated diabetes can lead to serious medical complications and is a serious concern for public health.

 There are two different forms of diabetes that are common.
 Type 1 diabetes is thought to be an autoimmune disorder where immune cells inappropriately attack the pancreas.
 Cells in the islet of the pancreas secrete the peptide hormone insulin, which in turn tells cells to uptake glucose from the bloodstream.
 When these cells are damaged by Type 1 diabetes, no insulin can be released and glucose levels remain very high.